vnvasquez/GeneDrive.jl/README.md

 ## Getting started

-The [documentation]() features examples as well as more detailed descriptions of package functionalities and applications.
+The [documentation]() features examples as well as more detailed descriptions of package functionalities.

 ## License